Kenny Klein

-Kenny Klein (1955-2020) was an American folk and country musician and a published author.
+Kenny Klein (1955–2020) was an American folk and country musician and a writer.
 He was an elder and high priest in the Blue Star tradition of Wicca.
 Klein was a fiddler, playing styles ranging from British folk to jazz and swing.
 He was convicted in April 2017 of 20 counts of possession of child pornography.
 He died while serving his sentence in prison.

 Musical career

 Born in New York City, Klein and his then-wife performed as a duo called Kenny and Tzipora in the mid-1980s, and they recorded several projects on Kicking Mule Records, including the album Wineskins, Tinkers, & Tears in 1985.
 Together with their children they traveled around the US, performing at pagan festivals, Renaissance fairs, and folk music venues.
-In 1992, Kenny and Tzipora divorced, and Kenny began his solo music career, subsequently releasing several projects on Blackthorn Records.
+In 1992, Klein and Tzipora divorced, and he began his solo music career, subsequently releasing several projects on Blackthorn Records.
 In 1998 he released the CD Muses, an album of all original music produced by Brewers' Witch Productions.